kidem42/Tg_bot_receipt_recognition/README.md

 2. Open the Script Editor (Extensions → Apps Script)
 3. Copy the content of `pyHandler.gs` into the editor
 4. Replace the placeholder `'GOOGLE_SCRIPT_API_KEY'` with the same key you specified in your `.env` file
+5. Configure the Google Apps Script settings (optional):
+   - `insertAtTop`: Set to `true` to insert new records at the top of the spreadsheet, or `false` to append at the bottom
+   - `use12HourFormat`: Set to `true` for AM/PM time format, or `false` for 24-hour format
-5. Deploy the script as a web app:
+6. Deploy the script as a web app:
    - Click Deploy → New Deployment
    - Select "Web app" as the type
    - Set "Execute as" to "Me"
    - Set "Who has access" to "Anyone"
    - Click "Deploy"
-6. Copy the provided web app URL and paste it as `GOOGLE_SCRIPT_URL_0` in your `.env` file
+7. Copy the provided web app URL and paste it as `GOOGLE_SCRIPT_URL_0` in your `.env` file

 ### Google Drive Setup